Céline (1992 film)

-Céline is a 1992 French drama film written and directed by Jean-Claude Brisseau.
+Céline is a 1992 French magical realism drama film written and directed by Jean-Claude Brisseau.
 It was entered into the 42nd Berlin International Film Festival.

 Synopsis

 Céline, a young woman ready to commit suicide, is taken in by Geneviève, a nurse who soothes and cares for her by teaching her relaxation techniques.
 Céline quickly takes a liking to these exercises and loses herself in meditation.
-But soon, she realizes that strange phenomena are happening inside and around her.
+But soon, she realizes that a strange phenomena are happening inside and around her.

 Plot

 At 22, Céline lost everything in just a few days: her father (a billionaire who died in her arms), her family (she learned that she was the adopted child of an employee of her "father", who died by giving birth to her), her fortune (disappointed, she voluntarily renounces her share of the inheritance), and her fiancé Olivier (who leaves her at that moment).